EtymoIO/EvolvingGraphs.jl/doc/type.rst

 .. function:: evolving_graph([is_directed = true])

-   Initialize an evolving graph with ``Integer`` nodes  and timestamps.
+   Initialize an evolving graph with integer nodes  and timestamps.

 .. function:: is_directed(g)